10 Steps to Financial Independence: Step 4

 - If you have a car, use it until it is debt-free and then sell it.
 Use the money to clear your debts and then use public transportation to move around if available.
 Or ride a bike!

-These are way millennials can pay off debt and become financially independent.
+These are way millennials can pay off debt with the PocketGuard app and become financially independent.
 It may be a tedious process to begin with, but once you start doing it and you see how your debt is reduced, you will be motivated to continue until you are truly debt-free.
 Seek professional help if you can’t do it on your own.
 There are financial counselors and loan consolidation companies that can come to your rescue.
 But do your due diligence before authorizing such a service!
 Good luck!